veroslav/sudoku-generator-solver-game/README.md

 - Generate standard 9x9 Sudoku puzzles of five different difficulty grades (Easy, Moderate, Hard, Expert and Diabolic)
 - Solve any puzzle, check whether a puzzle has a unique, multiple or no solution
+- Save and load puzzles in following formats: SadMan Sudoku and SudoCue Sudoku (sdk files), and Simple Sudoku (ss files)
 - Undo and redo
 - Reveal clues (next digit) on player's request
 - Flag wrong entries